unjs/nitro/docs/content/2.deploy/providers/firebase.md

 ## Build and Deploy

-Deploy to Firebase Hosting by running a nitro build and then running the `firebase deploy` command.
+Deploy to Firebase Hosting by running a Nitro build and then running the `firebase deploy` command.

 ```bash
 NITRO_PRESET=firebase npm run build